sweirich/challenge/debruijn/debruijn2.md

 lift s = var Z :< (s :<> Inc (IS IZ))
 ```

-Finally, when we apply the increment substitution to an index, in the `applyS` function, we need a new type for our natural number addition function.
+Finally, when we apply the increment substitution to an index, such as in the `applySub` function, we need a new type for our natural number addition function.
 This type reflects the fact that we have shifted the index into the context.

 ```haskell
 add :: IncBy g1 -> Idx g t -> Idx (g1 ++ g) t